kaznatcheev/Rationality/README.md

   Various kinds of materialist realisms can be associated with Epicurus and Bertrand Russell, and a non-material critical realism with Plato.
   Interface theories can be traced back to Parmenides, and are well developed by medieval Muslim thinkers like Averroes, Ibn Arabi, and Rumi.
   The best modern treatment of interfaces was given by Kant, and we can apply it to better understand Bohr's interpretation of quantum mechanics.
+</li><li>
+February 4, 2016: <a href="https://egtheory.wordpress.com/2016/02/04/hadza/">Hadza hunter-gatherers, social networks, and models of cooperation</a>.
+I review the Apicella et al. (2012) study of Hadza social networks, and how to convert them for use as graphs in simulations like this one.
 </li>
 </ul>